 How To Be A Writer

-A year ago, The Guardian published some lists of fiction-writing advice from famous writers, or at least, from semi-famous writers.
+A few months ago, The Guardian published some lists of fiction-writing advice from famous writers, or at least, from semi-famous writers.
 Some of the advice was solid, practical, and good.
 (Zadie Smith: “Work on a computer that is disconnected from the internet.”)
 And some of the advice was meaningless poetic bullshit.
 (Andrew Motion: “Think with your senses as well as your brain.”) …And some of the advice was just plain wrong.
 (Elmore Leonard.
 “Never use the [word] ‘suddenly.’”)
 Yeah, really?
 I can’t use the word “suddenly” anymore?
 Bullshit.
 I think I’m about to suddenly break this rule.
 Very suddenly.

 ANY-way, all of this writing advice from famous novelists got me to thinking.
 And what I thought was: “Hey, I’m a writer.”
 And then I thought: “Do I actually have an article to write today?”
 And then I thought: “No. No, I don’t.
 Definitely not.
 I have nothing to write about.”